Activities for all the Family

 Opportunities for musicians are many.
 Whatever your skill, you will be welcome to join in.
 There are practice sessions for musicians each day, for both the Dances of Universal Peace and Circle Dance.
 Other spontaneous opportunities arise through the week and you can share something at the Cabaret Finale.
 Drumming has a regular slot each evening, bring a drum or we can provide you with one.

-Most days we have a Morning Gathering, an opportunity to share information and ideas and to come together as a community.
+We have a Morning Gathering, about 3 times over the week which is an opportunity for information to be shared and to come together as a community.

 "If you love to dance and sing this is the place to be.
 The Dances of Universal Peace,